CloudStream-Innovations/infrastructure/README.md

 ## Description

-The Terraform code will deploys the following Amazon MWAA with VPC
+The Terraform code will deploy the following Amazon MWAA with VPC

 - Creates a new sample VPC, 2 Private Subnets and 2 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets